tolicodes/index/howto/setup-computer.md.md

 	- Authenticate with key from previous step

 		  codefresh auth create-context --api-key KEY_GOES_HERE
 	- Go to "CodeFresh Registry Section" click generate and copy Docker login command and paste it in terminal
 	- RescueTime
 	   - Login as adz@nycitt.com
 	- Tower
 		- License in 1Password
 		- Choose Default to clone to: `~/Sites`
+	- Visual Studio Code
+		- Open Vscode Command Exec (Command + Shift + P) and then type ">install code" and press "Enter".
+This will install `code`
+		- Go to Preferences->Settings->Type "font terminal" and paste "Droid Sans Mono Dotted for Powerline"
+		- Use "Settings Sync" extension to sync [these settings](https://gist.github.com/tolicodes/05e150802f12d1e3c4ccfbe997f8b43f) login with Github and check "Auto Download", "Auto Upload", "Force Download", "Force Upload"  and type "Download Settings" in Console.
+Press "Shift+Alt+D" to sync
+	- Zoom
+		- Settings->Recording
+		- Store recordings in Dropbox/ALL/Recordings
+		- Choose location to save the recording to after meetings ends
+		- Add timestamp
+		- Record video during screen sharing->Place video next to shared screen
 ### App Store

 #### Installed By MacApps